hortoncd/xylophone-deploy/xylophone-cookbook/README.md

 ## Testing

 There are unit and integration tests for the included cookbook.
+These use Docker.

 ### Unit Tests